 CSP is not for everyone however.
 Realistically CSP is appealing but you will find that the pricing of the licensing and the uplift from the partners might be too high.
 The CSP offering is, by definition, a subscription and therefore based on a OPEX model.
 How your finance team looks at the numbers is key.
 Do they amortize software over 3 years, 5 years, more?
 A sound ROI analysis will help with the decision.

 Your teams are also a major factor to take into consideration when choosing the model.
 As a decision maker, you can move fast, but how about the operatives?
 Do you have a good change management structure?
-Do you have a culture that embraces change?
-Do you have highly skilled IT resources that can deliver outstanding services on your legacy systems?
+Does your organization have a culture that embraces change?
+Is your IT team highly skilled and can deliver outstanding services on your legacy systems?
 Did you ever take a cloud readiness assessment?

 From a technical perspective, what is your short/mid/long-term strategies for moving to the cloud, how do you move your licensing from on premise, to hybrid, to full blown cloud.
 CSP will not always be the best choice.